cs2103aug2014-w09-2j/main/README.md

 4. Search
 	- search~indicator~key
-	- The possible indicators are:
+	- The possible indicators can be seen on the table column headers.
-		- name
-		- id (seen from the index numbers in the table)
 	- The key is the word or letters that you are searching for
+	- Searching for dates and times works differently.
+For example:
+		-search~start date~10/12/2014
+		-search~start time~10:35pm
+		-search~start timing~14/06/2014 11:55am

 5. Sort
 	- sort~indicator
 	- The possible indicators are: